bosafoagyare/web-academic/content/authors/admin/_index.md

 I am working under the supervision of [Prof. Kerby Shedden](https://lsa.umich.edu/stats/people/faculty/kshedden.html), currently focusing on using flexible, non-parametric methods to study the full conditional distribution of a response variable, especially in complex and high-dimensional data scenarios.

-When I have some time to spare, I enjoy listening to music, spending time with my friends and family and watching soccer (I'm a staunch fan of Manchester United).{style="font-size: 1.2rem; color: ##ffffff;}
+When I have some time to spare, I enjoy listening to music, spending time with my friends and family and watching soccer (I'm a staunch fan of Manchester United).
+{style="font-size: 1.2rem; color: ##ffffff;}